 The Redskins do not have an official mascot.
-But they do have Zema Williams, a.k.a.
+But they did have Zema Williams, a.k.a.
 Chief Zee.
 He's been coming to Redskin games in an Indian-themed costume since 1978, and went to all 4 Super Bowls in the Joe Gibbs era -- not an easy feat considering they were in Pasadena, Tampa, San Diego and Minneapolis, all far from Washington.
-He's also done local car ads.
+He also did local car ads.

 Being interviewed for the NFL Network

 During a 1983 visit to Veterans Stadium, the Redskins beat the Philadelphia Eagles, and angry Eagle fans took their frustrations out on him: He was beaten up, his leg was broken, and his original costume was ruined.
-But he still goes up to Philadelphia, and has been left alone since.
-Nor to Giants or Cowboys fans give him a hard time.
-Zee is now 74, and has had health difficulties in recent years, but he's still at it, and still one of the most recognizable fans of any NFL team, up there with the Jets' Fireman Ed and the Giants' License Plate Guy.
+But he still went up to Philadelphia, and was been left alone thereafter.
+Nor did Giants or Cowboys fans give him a hard time.
+Chief Zee continued through the 2015 season, and died on July 19, 2016, a few days after his 75th birthday.

 After the Game.
 If you're looking for a postgame meal (or even just a pint), you'll have trouble finding it nearby, as the stadium is an island in a sea of parking.
 However, with this game being a 1:00 start, it will probably end by 4:30, so you could go down Arena Drive, and across the Beltway to the mall (The Boulevard at Capital Centre).